protocol/ResNetLab/OPEN_PROBLEMS/DECENTRALIZED_DATA_DELIVERY_MARKETS.md

 How it is done traditionally (CDNs, P2P CDNs)

 Traditionally, content is stored, hosted, replicated and delivered by centralised CDNs.
-In those setups, **the CDN entity has full control over: i) the formation of the network**, e.g., where to place servers and how to interconnect them, both in terms of topology and in terms of bandwidth deployed between servers, **ii) the placement and replication of content**, i.e., where to put hot copies of content, as well as **iii) the network elements that are responsible for content resolution**.
+In those setups, **the CDN entity has full control over: i) the formation of their network of servers**, e.g., in which geographic areas to place servers and how to interconnect them, both in terms of topology and in terms of bandwidth deployed between servers, **ii) the placement and replication of content**, i.e., where to put hot copies of content, as well as **iii) the network elements that are responsible for content resolution**.

 In a centralized setup it is much easier to optimise performance and provide guarantees, compared to the case where **every network node is operated by a separate (legal) entity that operates rationally in a profit-maximizing way**.